PardotPro Lara Black collaborated on this blog.

 Make sure to check “If records do not have a CRM ID to match when syncing, use email address to match.”
 This will minimize duplicate record creation when you import prospects.

-Pardot connector setting match email address
+Account Engagement connector setting match email address

 Duplicate Rules